bitcointranscripts/bitcointranscripts/bitcoin-explained/rsk-federated-sidechains-and-powpeg.md

 Speaker 0: 00:02:37

 Apparently it's slang for fornicating, but that's not what we're talking about.
-We're talking about a different kind of pegging where you, like Sjoerd said, you peg coins to other coins.
+We're talking about a different kind of pegging where you, like Sjors said, you peg coins to other coins.
 Okay, so RSK does this.
 We're gonna explain how the new pegging, peg in and peg out mechanism works.
 Okay, first of all, let's start at the start.
-Sjoerd, RSK is a sidechain.
+Sjors, RSK is a sidechain.

 Speaker 1: 00:03:00